Skip to main content

 Find out more about how to set up your first CI job in Gearset - this article will lead you through the set up and job configuration settings.

-Once the first CI job has been created, new jobs can be created by clicking the Add environment button in the top right corner of the screen, and then selecting Add static environment:
+Once the first CI job has been created, new CI jobs can be added by clicking on Add button in the top right corner of the screen (which stands for adding a new environment), and then selecting Add static environment:

-In this example CI jobs for INT, UAT, Hotfix and Prod will be created (these are your static environments with long-lived Git branches):
+In this example CI jobs for INT, UAT and Main will be created (these are your static environments with long-lived Git branches):

 Currently, there are no links between these environments.
 We will add those links later.